neondatabase/website/content/docs/postgresql/postgresql-window-functions.md

 The following table lists all window functions provided by PostgreSQL.
 Note that some aggregate functions such as `AVG()`, `MIN()`, `MAX()`, `SUM()`, and `COUNT()` can be also used as window functions.

-## Type a window function name to search...